This post may contain affiliate links. This doesn't cost you any more, and helps to support more great content. Thank you 🙂

 Q: You've taught me that water and oils do not mix.
 Why are you breaking your rule for this recipe?

 A: Whenever you add essential oils to water to use as a spray, you want to be sure to shakeshakeshake before applying to the skin.
 You can also spray this recipe on your clothing, hat, and socks instead.
 Another option is adding Solubol or even liquid soap to help disperse the essential oils into the hydrosols.
-I actually did add a whole ounce of Solubol to this recipe, but there was still some essential oil floating on the top.
-I either didn't add enough, or it was not as fresh as it needed to be (I've had it over a year).

 Q: Where can I find the hydrosols you use for this recipe?

 A: I am not loyal to one brand.
 I purchase hydrosols from several different places, including: Mountain Rose Herbs, Aromatics International, Pompeii Organics, Garden of Wisdom (they have a wonderful selection, excellent prices, and reasonable shipping!
 Get 10% off your order with code usingeosafely10).
+You can learn more about hydrosols here.

 Q: What kind of bugs will this help repel?